DOMjudge/domjudge/doc/manual/config-advanced.rst

 If desired, you can edit or pre-fill the IP address associated with an account from the Users page.
-When using IPv6, ensure that you enter the address in the exact repesentation as the webserver reports it (e.g. as visible in the webserver logs) - no canonicalization is performed.
+When using IPv6, ensure that you enter the address in the exact representation as the webserver reports it (e.g. as visible in the webserver logs) - no canonicalization is performed.

 X-Headers